- everyone in the UK has a stake in heritage

 It is helpful to understand the demographics of the area in which you work.
 The Office for National Statistics data provides national and local level information on ethnicity and cultural identity in different parts of the UK.
 You can then compare your demographics with the wider community, and understand the gaps.
 There is lots of research available to inform your thinking if you are applying for a grant over £250,000 or want to increase your ambition (see the resources section).

 You will also need to understand the barriers people face in getting more involved, and what changes could be made to help people feel welcome.
-This should be done through consultation with under-represented groups, including potential visitors or volunteers for example, and organisations that work with them.
+This should be done through consultation with under-served groups, including potential visitors or volunteers for example, and organisations that work with them.
 This information gathering stage is crucial.
 It will help you understand what you are doing well and what capacity you will need to be able to do more.

 Deciding where to focus